Minimum quantity Discount

 3. Treat

-• Apply 1-2 ml peel solution with cotton buds; gauze or brush.
+• Apply 1-2 ml peel solution with cotton buds or brush.

 • 2nd & 3rd layers can be applied depending on disease and patient tolerability.